humdingerb/clipdinger/Readme.md

 The other settings belong to the fading feature: When the checkbox _Fade history entries over time_ is active, entries get darker as time ticks on.
 You can set the intervall that entries are being tinted (_Delay_) and by how much they are tinted (_Steps_).
 Below the sliders is a summary of your setting in plain English.

+If you leave your computer or just know that you won't do any copy&paste for a longer time, you can simply check the _Pause fading_ checkbox below the history list of the main window to prevent the entries in the history from fading.
+Note, that this checkbox is only visible if the fading option in the settings is active.

 ### Tips & Tricks

-*   Obviously, Clipdinger can only keep a clipboard history while it's running.
+Obviously, Clipdinger can only keep a clipboard history while it's running.
 You should therefore create a link to it in the `/boot/home/config/settings/boot/launch/` folder.
 Then it gets started automatically on every boot-up.
-*   If you leave your computer or just know that you won't do any copy&paste for a long time, you can simply quit Clidinger with _ALT_ + _Q_ to prevent the entries in the history from fading.
-Clipdinger always starts in same state it was in when it was quit.

 ### Download